bennyhartnett/bennyhartnett.com/README.md

 # bennyhartnett.com

-Federal Innovations is a minimalist static website built with plain HTML and a little JavaScript.
+BennyHartnett.com is a minimalist static website built with plain HTML and a little JavaScript.
 The landing page uses [three.js](https://threejs.org/) to draw an animated wave background.
 Because every library loads from public CDNs, you can open the files directly in a browser with no build step required.

 ## Features